cun3yt/secure-notes/instructions.md

 3. Document Title:
     1. The first line of the document will be used as the title of the document.
     2. There will be no other title entry area on the document screen.
+4. Each document is a text file, which will be implemented with text area.

 ## 6. New Document: The user will be able to create a new document by clicking "New" button

 1. New document will generate a new URL.
-2. New document will be encrypted with a random key.
+2. New document will be encrypted with the key of the session upon each save.
 3. The key will be stored in the browser's local storage.
 4. The user will be able to copy the URL and share it with others.
 5. The user will be able to edit the document by clicking "Edit" button.